We have a number of partnerships with organisations from across the world that contribute to our work. Read about some of these below.

 Launched in 2017, Vision Schools Scotland is delivered by the School of Education and Social Sciences at UWS, in partnership with the Holocaust Educational Trust.

-Its aims are to create a national schools’ network of good practice in Holocaust education and to support primary and secondary teachers in their teaching and learning about the Holocaust.
-It acknowledges schools that embed Holocaust education and that demonstrate how Holocaust education contributes to responsible citizenship in their school.
+Its aims are to create a national schools’ network of good practice in Holocaust education and to support primary and secondary teachers in their teaching and learning about the Holocaust through accrediting schools, sharing good practice and developing professional learning opportunities.

 A Vision School is a school committed to the view that learning about the Holocaust is a vital part of young people’s education.
 To become a Vision School, schools demonstrate a sustainable commitment to the importance of Holocaust education and to continued professional development in the Holocaust and its related issues.
 There are currently 30 Vision Schools in Scotland.